zaykov/web-page/index.md

 layout: page
 ---

+In April 2022, I have joined <a href="https://codasip.com/" target="_blank">Codasip</a> as Lead Innovation & Research Engineer.
+My focus will be on the next wave of computing in the context of RISC-V architectures, domain-specific acceleration, and supporting tooling.

-Pavel works as a Lead Scientist at the Advanced Technology Department of <a href="http://aerospace.honeywell.com/" target="_blank">Honeywell Aerospace</a>, located in Brno, Czechia.
-He leads projects, generates IP, architects proof of concept designs, and actively collaborates with internal and external stakeholders.
-He innovates in the area of edge AI computing, RTOS, tools, and applications.
-His contributions improved performance, guaranteed real-time, preserved safety, and reduced development costs.
+From 2012 to 2022, I was Lead Scientist at <a href="http://aerospace.honeywell.com/" target="_blank">Honeywell Aerospace</a> where I was responsible for multiple internal and external (FP7/ H2020) projects that brought concepts to prototypes and later transitioned them to products.
+I was developing technical roadmaps, leading a team, generating patents and papers, architecting proof of concept designs, and actively collaborating with academia in the area of edge AI computing, RTOS, tools, and application customization.
+My contributions improved performance, guaranteed real-time properties, preserved safety, and reduced development costs.

 ## Research Interests
 * Edge AI computing